Although you may not know it, but you have two IP addresses, an Internal IP address (Private ) and an external IP address (Public).

 Port forwarding allows an internal device to to appear to have an external IP address, and allows incoming connections from the Internet.

-On Home and Small Office networks A NAT router connects the internal network to the Internet using a single route-able external or public IP address assigned by the ISP.
+On Home and Small Office networks a NAT router connects the internal network to the Internet using a single route-able external or public IP address assigned by the ISP from it’s allocated address block.

 The NAT router allows connections to be established only from the internal network to the external network and not vice-versa unless techniques like port forwarding are employed.